jafudi/mumbling-mole/README.md

 ## Improvements

-- Reduntanize the `libsamplerate.js`package weighing about 5 MB by making use of the native resampler contained in all modern browsers anyway
+- Reduntanize the `libsamplerate.js` package weighing about 5 MB by making use of the native resampler contained in all modern browsers anyway
+- Add Support for Safari 11+

 ## Installing